How to choose between a NPN or PNP transistor? (For beginners)

 The arrows point the direction of current in a PN junction.
 Notice the collector and emitter have moved.

-As mentioned above, the resistor requires current flowing for control.
-Unfortunately, for us software developers the real world isn’t binary, and as current ramps up on a transistors base it’s like opening a tap.
-With no current (tap closed) no current passes between the collector and the emitter.
-As you start to add current to the base (start to open the tap) the current passing between the collector and the emitter starts increasing (more water comes out).
-At a certain point the limiting factor becomes the voltage (pressure in the pipe) and supplying more current to the base (opening the tap more) will not increase the flow between the collector and the emitter (more water won’t come out).
-At this final stage the transistor is said to be saturated.
+As mentioned above, the transistor requires current flowing through the base for control.
+Unfortunately, for us software developers, the real world isn’t binary.
+As current ramps up at the transistor’s base, it’s like opening a tap.
+With no current (tap closed), no current passes between the collector and the emitter.
+As you start adding current to the base (opening the tap), the current passing between the collector and the emitter increases (more water comes out).
+At a certain point, voltage becomes the limiting factor, and supplying more current to the base (opening the tap more) won’t increase the flow between the collector and the emitter (no more water comes out).
+At this final stage, the transistor is said to be saturated.

-Knowing these facts caused me to think about transistors being more like variable resistors, that you can turn up and down.
+Understanding these facts led me to think of transistors as variable resistors that you can turn up and down.

 How to choose between NPN and PNP transistors?

-For switching applications, you should use NPN if it’s a low-side switch or PNP if it’s a high side switch.
-As using the other one will cause issues such as excessive current draw (and even more complex issues I’ve been told).
-This is because you will need to have current flowing in odd directions through the transistor.
+For switching applications, you should use NPN for a low-side switch or PNP for a high-side switch.
+Using the other will cause issues such as excessive current draw (and even more complex issues, I’ve been told) because you’ll need current flowing in odd directions through the transistor.

 That sentence is as deep as I currently understand, and it makes sense.
-It seems that it’s just a fact, that using the correct tool for the job reduces the amount of current draw, allowing your circuit can live a happy low current lifestyle.
+It seems that using the correct tool for the job reduces current draw, allowing your circuit to maintain a happy, low-current lifestyle.

 That’s a pathetic answer; I want more detail!

-Using this great page you can see that there are a number of advantages such as faster speed, lower cost, lower resistance and you can connect the grounds.
-(I’m not what fast means in this scenario and what would be considered slow, I’m guessing compared to us humans they are going to mighty fast either way.)
+Using this great page, you can see that there are a number of advantages such as faster speed, lower cost, lower resistance, and the ability to connect the grounds.
+(I’m not sure what “fast” means in this scenario or what would be considered slow.
+I’m guessing that compared to us humans, they’re going to be pretty fast either way.)

 However, this caught my eye: